KAIGC Faculty Fellow

 -

-During her time as a KAIGC Faculty Fellow, Professor Adamson will engage the Macalester and Twin Cities community in the production of Forever and Forever and Forever, an experimental documentary film that follows communities in the East Metro as they come to terms with their own toxic legacy as the birthplace of forever chemicals.
+Fellowship Highlights During her time as a KAIGC Faculty Fellow, Professor Adamson engaged the Macalester and Twin Cities community in the production of Forever and Forever and Forever, an experimental documentary film that follows communities in the East Metro as they come to terms with their own toxic legacy as the birthplace of forever chemicals.
+She gave a pre-International Roundtable talk Bonded Inheritance: Retelling the Story of Forever Chemical Contamination in the East Metro in October 2025 Professor Adamson also took members of the Macalester community on a toxic tour in East Metro in April 2026.

 -